 Why do these disparities exist?
 There are many reasons, although some contributing factors include the following:

 Disparities even within this community exist; transgender patients face greater healthcare barriers than other LGB people.
 Some of the unique health disparities trans people in the United States experience include the following:

 The following factors (and more not listed here) contribute to these poor outcomes:

 Individuals who identify as both LGBTQ and people of color (POC), or people who are not White, face worse mental and physical health outcomes than their White LGBTQ peers or non-LGBTQ people.
 That means that health disparities for LGBTQ POC include the following:

 The intersection of racial minority and sexual orientation/gender minority status means that LGBTQ POC face unique obstacles to facing healthcare access and quality medical care, including:

 Aging is rarely easy; this fact is especially true for older adults who do not identify as heterosexual and/or cisgender.
-And there are a lot of older adults who identify as part of this community, with some estimating that there are over 2.4 million LGBTQIA older adults in the United States.
+And there are a lot of older adults who identify as part of this community, with some experts estimating that there are over 2.4 million LGBTQIA older adults in the United States.

 Unfortunately, little research exists about elder LGBT health disparities, although experts believe that plenty of factors, like the ones below, contribute to hardships accessing proper care and housing for this demographic: